pranaybinju/maps_blog/blogs/2018/upgrade-rails.md

-# Upgrading Rails… Phew 😌
+# Upgrading Ruby on Rails

 Here is something you need to know